 - Coat your pork shoulder all over with the yellow mustard and season with the Not Just Pork Rub.

-- Place the shoulder directly on the grill and smoke until the internal temperature reaches 195ºF.
+- Place the shoulder directly on the grill and smoke low and slow until the shoulder reaches an internal temperature of 195ºF.

 - Remove the pork from the grill and wrap it completely in aluminum foil.
 Place it in a cooler, cover the cooler, and let it rest for 1 to 2 hours.